ProtoRiaan/DevnetIOSXE/readme.txt

 Next step is to pick a data model from the capabilities list and pull the schema with .get_schema, From here we can create a fileter for our config xml replies.
 For now I am printing the Schema into file for easy review and study.
 These can all also be found online and possibly in the yang explorer tool on developer.cisco.com.

+Made some good progress practicing how to pass in a filter string to specify a specific confg item to retrieve.
+Still working on how to pull a a larger element then itterate through the children.